Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 To travel north and west Sumatra, you should allow at least two weeks to one month.

-Travelling between north and west Sumatra requires overnight bus transport.
+Travelling between north and west Sumatra requires an overnight bus or a flight from Medan to Padang.

 Ideally, to travel Sumatra in its entirety, including the north, west and south Sumatra, you need at least three weeks to one month.